sprainbrains/whisperfish/README.md

 it compiles just like any other native Aurora OS/Sailfish OS application.
 For Aurora OS you need to set up a patched version of Rust.

-1. Make sure you have access to the `sfdk` tool; we will use it for setting up the environment.
+1.Make sure you have access to the `sfdk` tool; we will use it for setting up the environment.

    Clone Whisperfish to a subdirectory of your SFDK project root, just like any other Sailfish OS project.

-2. Enable the repository that contains the patched Rust compiler and cargo tooling.
+2.Enable the repository that contains the patched Rust compiler and cargo tooling.
    This repository contains `rubdos.key`, which is used to sign the packages, if you want to check.::

     $ sfdk tools exec SailfishOS-4.4.0.58 \